 - Nacional: Grown in Ecuador and Peru, this bean is believed to be a rare rediscovered member of the Forastero family thought to be extinct.
 Some pods produce unusual lower-acid white cacao beans that turn brown when roasted.
 The Nacional bean has a full cacao flavor with floral and spicy notes.

-Cocoa butter (the fat contained in the cacao bean) is widely in cosmetics and pharamaceuticals—for example, to heal bruises.
+Cocoa butter (the fat contained in the cacao bean) is widely in cosmetics and pharmaceuticals—for example, to heal bruises.
 The beans also contain theobromine, an alkaloid used as a diuretic and to lower blood pressure.
-Antioxident cocoa flavonoids are found in the dried beans may have anti-inflammatory properties as well as promote cardiovascular and immune health.
+Antioxidant cocoa flavonoids are found in the dried beans may have anti-inflammatory properties as well as promote cardiovascular and immune health.
 Flavonoids reduce the bloods ability to clot, reducing the risk of heart attack and stroke.

 Cocoa butter in dark chocolate does not raise blood cholesterol, however some chocolates contain added fats or milk fat.
 Chocolate Maya selects chocolates that contain no added fats except the milk fat in milk chocolate.